5 Signs You Need a Digital Workflow

 March 28, 2026 · 6 min read

-The monument and headstone industry has long operated on handshakes, phone calls, and paper trails.
-For many wholesalers, that approach worked well enough when the business was smaller and the pace was slower.
-But as order volumes grow, retailer expectations rise, and competition increases, the cracks in manual processes start to show.
+The monument and headstone trade has long run on handshakes, phone calls, and paper trails.
+For many wholesalers that worked well enough while the business stayed small and the pace stayed slow.
+Order volumes grow, retailers expect more, and competitors move faster.
+Manual processes start to show their limits.

-If any of the following sound familiar, it may be time to consider a digital workflow platform built for your industry.
+If any of the signs below sound familiar, a digital workflow built for the trade is worth a look.

-When a retailer emails a design request, that message can easily get buried under dozens of other conversations.
-Without a centralized system, orders slip through the cracks leading to missed deadlines, frustrated customers, and lost revenue.
-A dedicated workflow platform gives every order a clear status and a single source of truth.
+A retailer emails a design request, and the message sinks under dozens of other conversations.
+Without one place to track orders, some fall through: missed deadlines, frustrated customers, lost revenue.
+A workflow platform gives every order a status and a single source of truth.

 2. Pricing Errors Are Costing You Money